deepstreamIO/deepstream.io-website/docs/10-docs/10-server/10-command-line-interface.md

 description: The options that can be passed to the deepstream server via the command line
 ---

-deepstream comes with a comprehensive command line interface (CLI) that lets you start or stop the server, install connectors or override configuration options.
+deepstream comes with a comprehensive command line interface (CLI) that lets you start or stop the server or override configuration options.

-Many of these options can also be set via the configuration file, read [config file documentation](/docs/server/configuration/). for a detailed list.
+Many of these options can also be set via the configuration file, read [config file documentation](20-configuration.mdx). for a detailed list.

 ## Usage
 If you've [installed](/tutorials/install/linux/) deepstream on linux via a package manager, the `deepstream` command is already on your path.
 On Mac and Windows, you can access it through the executable, e.g. `./deepstream` or `deepstream.exe`